What Is an IBAN Number? Format, Countries & How to Find Yours

 The Single Euro Payment Area (SEPA), as the name suggests, is a payment network in Europe that provides digital transfers within the European Union.
 This includes places like Spain, Ireland, Hungary, the United Kingdom, and more.
 It also covers a few countries outside of the union, including Norway, Iceland, Switzerland, and Liechtenstein.

-It’s overseen by the European Committee for Banking Standards (ECBS) who help set forth the national standards for business identifier codes.
+It’s overseen by the European Committee for Banking Standards (ECBS), which helps set national standards for business identifier codes.

-In total, the SEPA network works across 28 countries.
-By comparison, over 60 countries currently use the IBAN system.
-Multiple currencies can also be sent using IBAN, whereas only Euros can be used on the SEPA network.
+In total, the SEPA network works across 41 countries and territories.
+By comparison, over 89 countries currently use the IBAN system, according to the SWIFT IBAN registry.
+Multiple currencies can also be sent via IBAN, whereas only Euros can be sent via the SEPA network.

 Since its adoption throughout Europe in the late 1990s, some countries in the Middle East and the Caribbean have also begun using the IBAN system for digital money transfers.